Skip to main content

 Check out the New Student Technology Guide to learn more about your university email account, free software, online storage, Wi-Fi, and other available resources.
 The Tech Services Knowledge Base can help you find answers to your technology questions.
 Contact the Technology Services Help Desk for all of your technology problems or questions.

 Check with your department to find out about any other required training.
 Your academic program, area of research or assistantship responsibilities may require you to complete additional types of training, such as a teaching orientation for teaching assistants.
-A list of some additional training opportunities is available on the Graduate College website.

 9. Get Your i-card